 Policy/Evidence base NE1

 document

 Name of respondent (or Debbie Harding

 client)

 Personal reference number ANON-AQTS-32CD-5 - Colden Common Parish Council

 Full reference number ANON-AQTS-32CD-5 - Colden Common Parish Council/25/NE1

 Legally compliant?
 Yes

 Sound?
 Yes

 Complies with duty to co- Yes

 operate?

 Policy/Document comment No comment but could not skip through this section.

 What modification(s) are

 necessary to make the

 policy legally compliant or

 sound?

 What is your suggested

 wording or text for the

 policy?

 Do you agree with how the

 policy will be monitored?

 If no, please explain

-Do you want to participate in No. I don't want to take part in a bearing ecosion
+Do you want to participate in No, I don't want to take part in a hearing session

-hearing sessions for this No, I don't want to take part in a hearing session
+hearing sessions for this

 policy?
+NI a

-Have you submitted No
+Have you submitted supporting information?
+No

-supporting information?

 All relevant information related

 to the specific policy or

 allocation has already been

 included in the representation.

 However, the links provided

 may contain additional details,

 such as images, tables, or

 tracked changes, if applicable.

+Hacked Changes, II applicable.